top of page

 To glance at your face, I need not worship an image on my wall.
 A simple online search suffices.
 To remember you, I do not need countless pictures sent to my inbox.
 One is enough.
 That is how necessity works -- through logic.

 It is astonishing how easily we celebrate our purchases and achievements, only to send them to memory and negate their former subjective value.
 Much value is prone to perception.
-Due to how easily our perception can be bend, a stylist, whose craft is less important than a writer's centuries' old insights, would earn a greater living.
+Due to how easily our perception can be bent, a stylist, whose craft is less important than a writer's centuries' old insights, would earn a greater living.

 Such are much of humanity.
 Embedded within short-term wonders, like children.
 Far rarely masterminds.